 Early Detection & Treatment

 Pacific Eye Clinic offers examinations and treatments for diabetic retinopathy.
-Based in Southport, our clinic is led by Dr. Marc Wei who has more than 20 years’ experience providing eye treatment and surgery.
-If you suspect you are experiencing symptoms of diabetic retinopathy, book an examination with our team today.
+Based in the Gold Coast, our clinic is led by Dr. Marc Wei who has more than 20 years’ experience providing eye treatment and surgery.
+If you suspect you are experiencing symptoms of diabetic retinopathy, book an examination with our eye surgeon today.